Registered Date: 1967

 Previous Owners: 3

 Offered up for sale we have this meticulously restored Jaguar 340 (MK2).
-The Jaguar MK2 is one of the most iconic saloon cars with its classic looks and plentiful performance it was favored by the criminals and police of the 1960’s as a very capable car.
+The Jaguar MK2 is one of the most iconic saloon cars with its classic looks and plentiful performance it was favoured by the criminals and police of the 1960’s as a very capable car.
 In 1967 Jaguar rebadged the 2.4 and 3.4 litre MK2’s as the 240 and 340.
 These cars marked the final run of this well-loved Saloon and production only ran for less than a year before the introduction of the XJ6 in 1968.
 This meant that only 2,788 Jaguar 340’s were made (compare to nearly 85,000 regular mk2’s) and with a 3.4 litre straight six XK engine and a spacious cabin with room to seat five the 340 was a hugely desirable car.
 The 340 also received slimmer bumpers, over riders and the rear end was subtly re-shaped.
 The last hurrah for one of Great Britain’s most iconic classic cars of all time.

 This particular car was first owned by a welsh farmer, and originally ordered as old English white with red interior.
 It was then sold onto another local Welshman still very early on in its life.
 It was after this that it moved onto ownership with a British aerospace engineer in Cheshire who owned the vehicle for some considerable 24 years.
 In this time, he carried out various maintenance works before carrying out a restoration in 1996, and after this time kept the car in permanent professional heated storage and only drove the car during three weeks every year as he was stationed in Saudi Arabia.
 After this the car was then sold onto its last former owner – a true car enthusiast and petrol head who was looking for the perfect base for a full no expense spared concours restoration.
 It was with this owner that tens of thousands were spent to create the best possible 340.
 To make the car financially accessible and compete with rivals such as the Rover P6, Jaguar finished the interiors of these last year run models in an Ambia leather like material with tufted carpets to make a cost saving in the production of the car.
 However, this is not an issue with our particular car as a full bespoke re-trim has been undertaken to the highest standards by Upton’s of Hastings who are more commonly known for trimming the Eagle Speedsters.
 This special interior cost just under £10,000 all in.
 In addition, Jaguar XJ40 seats have been installed for greater comfort, look and further safety.
 This is just a small amount of the work that’s been carried out to this Jaguar 340, and upwards of £80,000 has just been spent ensuring this car looks and drives its best.